ETOSHA NATIONAL PARK

 The rains are falling, and the park is starting to show life as the grass turns green.
 There is an excitement among the animals as more grazing is available.
 The herds are coming together, and large crowds form.
 These are the best months for photographing abundant wildlife contrasted against a sparse background.

 It is not uncommon to see flocks of migrating birds during these times as the rain secures more food and the pan regularly fills towards the eastern part near Onkoshi and Namutoni.
-Allows for possible flamingo’s on their way towards makgadikgadi pans to breed.
+Allows for the possible flamingo’s on their way towards makgadikgadi pans to breed.

 Etosha National Park is a low-risk malaria region.